 An iconic bird of the Daintree Rainforest is the Olive-backed Sunbird (Nectarina jugularis).
 These lovely creatures are found in coastal regions of Tropical North Queensland.
 Wherever there is a plentiful supply of flowering plants you’ll find these beautiful little birds darting about feeding on nectar.
+Frequently we see them on our tour.

 Adult Olive-backed Sunbirds are primarily nectivorous.
 However, they do eat an insect or two especially around breeding season when a little extra protein is helpful.
 The young are fed insects by their parents while fledging.